uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 ### Summary of Model Comparison
-To summarize all models that were performed, Table @fig:summary_table shows the inputs, outputs, and associated accuracies for each model in terms of R-squared and RSME.
-Based on these results, the model that acheived the lowest RMSE and one of the highest R-squared to predict average dbh is the regression model using 4 independent varible: age, tree height, leaf area, and crown diameter.
-This model acheived RMSE of 7 and R-squared of 93%
+To summarize all models, Table @fig:summary_table shows the inputs, outputs, and associated accuracies for each model in terms of R-squared and RSME.
+Based on these results, the model that acheived the lowest RMSE and one of the highest R-squared to predict average DBH is the regression model using 4 independent variables: age, tree height, leaf area, and crown diameter.
+This model acheived RMSE of 7 and R-squared of 93%.

 ![Models Summary](images/summary_table.png){#fig:summary_table width=8in}